UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

     You can monitor progress in the *Add VMs* dialog box, or click **Cancel** to return to the list of vApps while the VM is created in the background.

-    The VM will be deployed as bare metal.
+    The VM will be deployed without any operating system.

-### Installing an operating system into a bare metal VM
+### Installing an operating system into the VM

 1. On the card for the vApp that contains the VM, click **Power** then select **Power On**.